aniketkudale/events-api/README.md

   * Owner only
 - Calculate the average cost of all courses for a event
 - Calculate the average rating from the reviews for a event

-### Reviews
-- List all reviews for a event
-- List all reviews in general
-  * Pagination, filtering, etc
-- Get a single review
-- Create a review
-  * Authenticated users only
-  * Must have the role "user" or "admin" (no publishers)
-- Update review
-  * Owner only
-- Delete review
-  * Owner only

 ### Users & Authentication
 - Authentication will be done using JWT/cookies